clusterspace-io/SuperQueue/README.md

 - Super useful features (custom exponential backoff, delayed sending, all per-message)
 - Non-blocking (messages don't prevent each other from being sent)
 - At-least-once processing (messages will requeue until they are acknowledged or exceed their lifetime)
+- Durability (when we say we've got your message, it is written durably)

 ## Inspiration